- Department of English and Comparative Literature

 Julie Crawford is the Mark Van Doren Professor of Humanities at Columbia University and works on sixteenth- and seventeenth-century English literature and culture.
 She has written on Shakespeare, John Fletcher, Margaret Cavendish, the Sidneys, Anne Clifford, Margaret Hoby, and Mary Wroth, as well as on post-Reformation religious culture, the history of reading, and the history of sexuality.
 Her book, Marvelous Protestantism: Monstrous Births in Post-Reformation England, was published by Johns Hopkins University Press in 2005, and her new book, Mediatrix: Women, Politics, and Literary Production in Early Modern England, was published by Oxford UP in 2014.

-Jeremy Lopez is a Professor in the Department of English at Montclair State University.
+Jeremy Lopez is a Professor in the Department of English at Montclair State University, having recently moved from the University of Toronto, where he taught for 17 years.
 He received his PhD from Cornell University, and from 2002 to 2005, he was an Assistant Professor in the Department of English at the College of William & Mary.
 Professor Lopez is the author of numerous books and essays on the drama of Shakespeare and his contemporaries, and the general editor of the Routledge Anthology of Early Modern Drama (2020).
 Since 2018, he has served as the Editor of Shakespeare Quarterly, the flagship journal in the field of Shakespeare studies.

 W. B. Worthen is the Alice Brady Pels Professor in the Arts and Professor and Chair of the Department of Theatre at Barnard College, Columbia University; he also serves as Co-Chair of the PhD Program in Theatre at Columbia and is a Professor in the Theatre Division of the School of the Arts and in the Department of English and Comparative Literature.
 He is the author of several books, including The Idea of the Actor (Princeton University Press 1984), Modern Drama and the Rhetoric of Theater (University of California Press 1993), Shakespeare and the Force of Modern Performance (Cambridge University Press 2002), Print and the Poetics of Modern Drama (Cambridge University Press 2006), Drama: Between Poetry and Performance (Wiley-Blackwell 2010), and Shakespeare Performance Studies (Cambridge University Press 2014).